smessie/eye-mock/README.md

 - `outputType`: The type of output
   - `string`: output as string (default)
   - `quads`: output as array of RDF/JS Quads
+- `bnodeRelabeling`: Whether or not to perform bnodeRelabeling
+  - `true`: perform bnodeRelabeling (default)
+  - `false`: do not perform bnodeRelabeling